davesteele/comitup/doc/comitup.8.md

         connection is made with the other wifi device, and traffic is routed between them.
 The web service is terminated when **CONNECTED**.

+      * _country_ - The 2-character ISO3166 country code used for Wifi regulatory
+        compliance.
+The string '00' indicates that the country has not been set.

   * _access_points()_

     Input: None